-This is a guest post by Joseph Tetlow, SJ, in his Lenten series “From Ashes to Glory.”
+This post is a part of the Lenten series “From Ashes to Glory.”

 The Spirit drove Jesus out into the wilderness.
 He was in the wilderness for forty days, tempted by Satan; and he was with the wild beasts; and the angels waited on him.